longevityframework/longevity/longevity/src/jekyll/manual/context/write-timestamps.md

 SQLite, the two columns cannot be referenced when the flag is off, as longevity cannot know that the columns even exist.

-If you decide to turn this flag on with an existing database, you will probably want to rerun `RepoPool.createSchema()`, to make sure that any schema to support the two timestamps (i.e., table columns for Cassandra and SQLite) is in place.
+If you decide to turn this flag on with an existing database, you will probably want to rerun `Repo.createSchema()`, to make sure that any schema to support the two timestamps (i.e., table columns for Cassandra and SQLite) is in place.

 {% assign prevTitle = "optimistic locking" %}
 {% assign prevLink  = "opt-lock.html" %}